-Gwen Stefani Rocks A Glittery Bra & Flaunts Abs In ‘Today Show’ Appearance
+Gwen Stefani Rocks A Glittery Crop Top & Flaunts Abs In ‘Today Show’ Appearance

 “I need this outfit!
 You look stunning,” another fan gushed with a few flames.

 “So pretty.
 I love your smile!
-I know it’s not real, but you should try black or dark hair sometime!” one more complimented.
+I know it’s not real, but you should try black or dark hair sometime!” one more person suggested.